galuhalifani/fdn-challenge/README.md

-# A. Female Daily Website Static Replica Demo
+# A. Female Daily Website Static - HTML JQuery

 _**To run:**_